Understanding Transformer

 Now this (sequences of token id) is the input of the Transformer Architecture.

-Then you might ask what’s the input of Transformer then?
+Then you might ask what the input of Transformer is.

 The very first step of Transformer is Embedding and this is done by selecting the row from W_emb using the token ID as a key: W_emb[token ID]